 St. John’s offers a Wednesday night service, supper and teaching series at various times throughout the year.
 A series is offered in October, and during Lent.
-The Lenten series is always a different guest speaker each week, while the October and Advent series are usually a class taught by a priest or lay person on a particular subject.
+The Lenten series is always a different guest speaker each week, while the October series is usually a class taught by a priest or lay person on a particular subject.

 Classes for children and youth are also offered at the same time, and a nursery is open for babies & toddlers.